EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/container-app.md

 * `/safe_data/`: A mount that corresponds to your project's `/safe_data/` subdirectory on the back-end.
 The subdirectory to mount is inferred from your user group.
 * `/safe_outputs/`: A mount that corresponds to an 'outputs' directory created in your home directory on the back-end.
 The directory name is `outputs-NUMBER`, where `NUMBER` is a randomly-generated number, for example `outputs-3320888`.
 The directory exists after the job ends.
-* `/scratch/`: A mount that corresponds to a 'scratch-NUMBER' directory created in your home directory on the back-end.
+* `/scratch/`: A mount that corresponds to a 'scratch' directory created in your home directory on the back-end.
 The directory name is `scratch-NUMBER`, where `NUMBER` is the same as that created for `outputs-NUMBER`, for example `scratch-3320888`.
 This directory exists for the duration of the job and is then deleted.

 Batch containers can read/write files to/from any of these directories.